-Sharon is a specialist EU and UK competition lawyer based in London.
-Having also spent time working in Brussels, she has experience of working on all aspects of EU and UK competition law including behavioural antitrust investigations, competition litigation, sector-wide market inquiries and global M&A.
+Sharon is a specialist competition lawyer based in our Antitrust, Competition and Trade practice in London.
+Having also spent time working in Brussels, she has experience of working on all aspects of UK and EU competition law including antitrust investigations, sector-wide market inquiries, global M&A and competition litigation.

-Sharon has particular experience in advising global technology, digital platform, healthcare and financial services infrastructure clients on contentious and non-contentious matters before the European Commission, the UK Competition and Markets Authority and the English High Court.
+Sharon has particular experience in advising technology, digital platform, healthcare and financial services infrastructure clients on contentious and non-contentious matters before the UK Competition and Markets Authority, the European Commission and the English and European courts.

-A global pharmaceutical company on successfully obtaining merger control approval from the UK Competition and Markets Authority in relation to its acquisition of a biotech company.
+A global pharmaceutical company on successfully obtaining unconditional merger control approval from the UK Competition and Markets Authority in relation to its acquisition of an innovative biotech company.

-A global technology company on its successful resolution of and defence before the English High Court in the landmark Unwired Planet v Huawei litigation concerning the transfer and licensing of SEPs.
+A global technology company on its defence and resolution of proceedings before the English High Court concerning the transfer and FRAND licensing of SEPs in the landmark Unwired Planet v Huawei litigation.

-A global technology company in relation to the UK Competition and Markets Authority's Online Platforms and Digital Advertising market study; and its defence and co-ordination of antitrust investigation proceedings and sector inquiries before the European Commission and other global competition authorities.
+A global technology company on the UK Competition and Markets Authority's market study into Online Platforms and Digital Advertising; and its ongoing defence and co-ordination of antitrust investigations and sector inquiries before the European Commission and other global competition authorities.

-A global technology company in relation to an antitrust complaint made to the European Commission concerning SEP licensing.
+A global technology company in relation to an antitrust complaint made to the European Commission concerning SEP licensing practices.

 Hellman & Friedman on successfully obtaining unconditional merger control approval from the European Commission in relation to its acquisition of payments businesses Nets and Concardis.